nnm288/Decked-Out/README.md

 1. On the Table any player can flip, move, pick up, or place Cards, Stacks, or the Deck
 1. When the Deck is on the table Players will be able to:
    1. Pick up a single Card or Stack from the top
-   1. Place a single Card or Stack on the bottom or top
+   1. Place a single Card or Stack on the *bottom or* top
-   1. Shuffle the deck (Warning prompt when there are >52 cards in the Deck)
+   1. Shuffle the deck *(Warning prompt when there are >52 cards in the Deck)*

 ##Actionable Requirements
 What the user can do with the current build.
-1. The user can draw blank cards
+1. The user can draw cards from the deck
+2. The user can flip cards
+3. The user can shuffle the deck using the shuffle button
+4. The user can reset the table with the reset button
+5. The user can make stacks by dragging and dropping

 ## System Requirements

 ### Online play
 The game will be run using a Unity WebGL build and eventually hosted by Amazaon Web Services.
-For now, the game will be hosted on localhost when Built and Run from Unity.
-Once a solid build is made, then instructions for local online play will become available, and eventually only a URL will be needed to play the game. https://docs.unity3d.com/Manual/webgl-building.html
+For now, the game will be hosted on localhost when Built and hosted by Microsoft Internet Information Services. https://docs.unity3d.com/Manual/webgl-building.html

 ### Functional Requirmenets